Yawning/nyquist/README.md

 It is assumed that developers using this package are familiar with the Noise Protocol Framework specification.

-While this package attempts to be as complete of an implementation of the specification as possible, certain features are currently unimplemented, primarily due to lack of time on the part of the author.
-It is belived that it is possible to implement the missing functionality via the public APIs.

- * 10.2.
-The `fallback` modifier
+As of revision 34 of the specification, the only standard functionality that is NOT implemented is "10.2.
+The `fallback` modifier".

 Care is taken to attempt to sanitize private key material from memory where possible, however due to limitations in `crypto/cipher.AEAD`, `crypto/hkdf`,